Panzerschrek/U-00DC-Sprache/source/docs/en/function_pointers.rst

 * Return types must be equal
 * Return reference modifiers must be the same
 * It's allowed to convert a function pointer returning ``mut`` reference to a function pointer returning ``imut`` reference.
-Backward convertion is not allowed.
+Backward conversion isn't allowed.
-* The number of params must be the same
+* The number of parameters must be the same
-* All param types must be the same
+* All parameter types must be the same
-* Reference modifiers of params must be the same
+* Reference modifiers of parameters must be the same
-* It's allowed to convert a function pointer wuth ``imut`` reference param to a function pointer with ``mut`` reference param.
-Backward convertion is not allowed.
+* It's allowed to convert a function pointer with ``imut`` reference parameter to a function pointer with ``mut`` reference parameter.
+Backward conversion is not allowed.
-* Conversion is possible while converting pointer returning less logical references to function pointer returning more logical references
+* Conversion is possible while converting a pointer returning less logical references to function pointer returning more logical references
-* Conversion is possible while converting pointer performing less reference pollution to function pointer performing more reference pollution
+* Conversion is possible while converting a pointer performing less reference pollution to function pointer performing more reference pollution
 * It's possible to convert pointer to safe function into pointer to ``unsafe`` function.

 .. code-block:: u_spr

    fn IMutArgFn( i32 &imut x );
-   var ( fn( i32 &mut x ) ) mut_arg_fn_ptr = IMutArgFn; // Convert param mutability
+   var ( fn( i32 &mut x ) ) mut_arg_fn_ptr = IMutArgFn; // Convert parameter mutability

    fn MutRetFn( f32 &mut x ) : f32 &mut;
    var ( fn( f32 &mut x ) : f32 &imut ) imut_ret_fn_ptr = MutRetFn;  // Convert return reference mutability